Paul Zarifopol: Origins and early life

 Paul Sr died in 1881, leaving Stamatiu in charge of family affairs.
 Their family fortune helped finance both sides of the family, and the Culianu children were all educated abroad.
-Paul Jr himself graduated from Junimea's Institutele-Unite private high school, followed by the literature faculty of Iași University, from 1892 to 1898.
+Paul Jr himself graduated from Junimea's Institutele-Unite private high school, followed by the literature faculty of the University of Iași, from 1892 to 1898.
 In his later years, he noted that the professors he met in school and at university had provided the most important contributions to his literary and moral outlook.
 He made his published debut in Alexandru Dimitrie Xenopol's Arhiva in 1897, with a review of a historiographic work by Marie Henri d'Arbois de Jubainville.
 In 1899, he wrote a short story, Povestea Moșului ("The Tale of the Old Man").
 Well-liked by his literary friends Gheorghe T. Kirileanu and Paul Bujor, it was published in Carmen Sylva magazine under the pen name of "Z.".

 In 1902, Zarifopol's professor, Alexandru Philippide, took him on as an assistant and considered him for a likely successor; Zarifopol excused himself, and recommended the Jewish intellectual Heimann Hariton Tiktin for that position.
 As he noted, Tiktin was more qualified, despite being targeted by a "rather violent antisemitic current".
 Instead, Zarifopol left for Germany to specialize in philology (under Hermann Suchier), and philosophy, as a student of Alois Riehl's objectivist worldview.
 He took a doctorate at the University of Halle in 1904, with a dissertation on trouvère Richard de Fournival.
 His main passion was for the music of Richard Wagner, through which he then discovered sagas, which he came to regard as perfect storytelling.